panthistle/poparray/README.md

 ### Usage

 The best way to find out what the add-on can do for you is to experiment with it.
-All the command buttons,
-selection lists and input fields on the interface include tooltips of their function.
-If you are comfortable
-using Blender, you should not have any problem with PopArray.
+There are several sample files to
+get you started and tooltips if you hover your mouse over any of the command buttons in the user interface.
-For more information, watch the [Demo Video](https://www.youtube.com/watch?v=5YuJ9eQYwVE)
+For an introduction, watch the [Demo Video](https://www.youtube.com/watch?v=5YuJ9eQYwVE)